The inspiring story of Coco Chanel

 Ever since its launch, the brand Chanel won the hearts of the French elite.
 As the brand developed, it gained fervent fans among worldwide celebrities and notable famous women.

 That’s how Coco describes her clients, “I’ve got a really, really beautiful clientèle.
 This is the only thing I’m truly proud of.
 I’m convinced there isn’t a house in France with a clientèle like mine.
-From all around the world you understand, the best from all around the world and I don’t blush saying so, it’s bold to say so with such confidence but it’s the truth.
+From all around the world you understand, the best from all around the world and I don’t blush to say so, it’s bold to say so with such confidence but it’s the truth.
 You can check it, I believe anyone who dresses well in the world dresses here. “

 Here are some of the famous women who were Chanel’s fans: